Shaheryar-01/is_chatbot/README.md

-# Avanza HR Assistant
+# Avanza IS Assistant

-Avanza HR Assistant is a simple yet powerful AI chatbot built with **Streamlit** and **LangChain** that helps employees easily find answers to their HR-related questions by interacting with the company employee handbook.
+Avanza Infrastructure Security Assistant is a simple yet powerful AI chatbot built with **Streamlit** and **LangChain** that helps employees easily find answers to their IS-related questions by interacting with the IS documents.

 ## Features

-* 📄 Loads HR policy documents (PDFs) and builds a searchable knowledge base
+* 📄 Loads IS documents (PDFs) and builds a searchable knowledge base
 * 🤖 Chat interface powered by **OpenAI GPT** models
 * 🔍 Retrieves relevant document sections using **FAISS** vector search
 * 🔎 Multilingual support: Responds in the language of the user's question